kokoichi206/til/books/typescript/memo.md

   - a hidden or unsuspected danger or difficulty.
 - arity
   - the number of arguments that a function can take
+- delve
+  - reach inside a receptacle and search for something
+- receptacle
+  - a hollow object used to contain something
+- hollow
+  - having a hole or empty space inside

 ### sentences